OmixVisualization/qtjambi/www/Modules.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.qtjambi/qtjambi/badge.svg)](https://search.maven.org/artifact/io.qtjambi/qtjambi)

-QtJambi is available for Qt5 and Qt6.
+QtJambi is available for Qt6.
 All modules are published as Maven Artifact.
 Add them to your software development project by specifying as follows:

 ```xml
 <dependency>